 Glacier's weather is highly variable and can be extreme.
 Hikers setting out on a warm summer day, if they are careful, bring along raingear and lots of extra clothing.
-Just outside the park's eastern boundary, in Browning, Montana in 1916, the temperature dropped from plus 46 degrees F. to minus 56 degrees in 24 hours -- 100 degrees in a day!
+Just outside the park's eastern boundary, in Browning, Montana in 1916, the temperature dropped from 46 degrees F to –56 degrees in 24 hours—that's 100 degrees in a day!
 It is still an all-time world record.
 (That's 8 degrees C to -49 degrees C.)

 Glacier's geography, straddling the Continental Divide, sets the stage for clashes of two very different climates.
 Warm, wet Pacific air moves in from the west, and cold dry Arctic air from the northeast.
 They meet at the Divide.

-In the driest corners of the park, along the northeast and northwest edges, rainfall averages 23 inches a year, while in the lowlands of the west side, about 30 inches of precipitation fall in the average year.
-As moist air is forced up to the elevations of the Divide, it loses its moisture and precipitation jumps to 100 inches or more in isolated mountain cirques.
-Snowfall settles to around a 16-foot average snowpack.
-Early summer snow removal on the Going-to-the-Sun Road, which crosses the Continental Divide, is so spectacular it has become a spectator sport (via Road Crew photos.
+In the driest corners of the park, along the northeast and northwest edges, rainfall averages 23 inches (58.4 cm) a year, while in the lowlands of the west side, about 30 inches (76.2 cm) of precipitation fall in the average year.
+As moist air is forced up to the elevations of the Divide, it loses its moisture and precipitation jumps to 100 inches (254 cm) or more in isolated mountain cirques.
+Snowfall settles to around a 16-foot (4.9 m) average snowpack.
+Early summer snow removal on Going-to-the-Sun Road, which crosses the Continental Divide, is so spectacular it has become a spectator sport (via Road Crew photos.
 Check our flickr albums).